oney/hook-is-all-you-need/README.md

 You can find a fully working todo example in the ["examples"](./examples/) folder.

-unstated-next and constate are doing the same thing but
+Although [jotai-scope](https://jotai.org/docs/extensions/scope), [unstated-next](https://github.com/jamiebuilds/unstated-next) and [constate](https://github.com/diegohaz/constate) can achieve the same functionality, they do not view React Context as a powerful DI pattern.